Coherence and Concentration in Tightly-Connected Networks: Application: Aggregate Dynamics of Synchronous Generator Networks

-We now look at the case of power networks and leverage our analysis to provide a general framework to aggregate coherent generator groups.
+In this section, we apply our analysis to investigate coherence in power networks.
+For coherent generator groups, we find that $\frac{1}{n}\hat{g}(s)$ generalized typical aggregate generator models which are often used for model reduction in power networks~\cite{Chow2013}.
+Moreover, we show that heterogeneity in generator dynamics usually leads to high-order aggregate dynamics, making it challenging to find a reasonably low-order approximation.
 Consider the transfer matrix of power generator networks~\cite{Paganini2019tac} linearized around its steady-state point, given by the following block diagram:

 This is exactly the block structure shown in Fig. \ref{blk_p_n} with $f(s)=\frac{1}{s}$.
 Here, the network output, i.e., the frequency deviation of each generator, is denoted by $\omega$.
 Generally, the $g_i(s)$ are modeled as strictly positive real transfer functions and we assume $L$ is connected.